Need Help?

 Helping a Friend

-Finding yourself in an abusive relationship can be extremely traumatic.
+Being in an abusive relationship can be extremely traumatic.
 Often, people feel very alone and isolated from help, understanding and support.
 It is important to understand what kinds of things you can do and say to help a friend or family member who is dealing with this type of problem.
 Here’s how you can help.

 You can tell them